MithunKumar09/Gen-AI-Powered-Interactive-QA-Bot-with-Docker-Integration/README.md

 bash
 npm install

-Set up the environment variables in the .env file as described in the Configuration section.
+// *Set up the environment variables in the .env file as described in the Configuration section.*

 ## Configuration
 ### Environment Variables
-### Create and configure the following .env files:
+**Create and configure the following .env files:**

--Backend (Backend (RAG Model)/.env): Contains configuration for the RAG model, Cohere API key, Pinecone API key, and other backend settings.
+-*Backend (Backend (RAG Model)/.env):* Contains configuration for the RAG model, Cohere API key, Pinecone API key, and other backend settings.
--Frontend (Frontend (Interactive QA Bot)/.env): Contains configuration for the frontend application, including API URLs.
+-*Frontend (Frontend (Interactive QA Bot)/.env):* Contains configuration for the frontend application, including API URLs.
 -Ensure these files are not included in version control.
 Check .gitignore for details.

 ### .env Example
 ** Backend .env **
 env
 DATABASE_URL=your_database_url
 SECRET_KEY=your_secret_key
 COHERE_API_KEY=your_cohere_api_key